 Flett Theatre, Natural History Museum, South Kensington

 Arthur Smith Woodward contributed widely to our knowledge of fossil fish, extinct animals and regional geology.
-This symposium considers his influence on palaeontology and the legacy of his work at the Museum.
+This symposium considered his influence on palaeontology and the legacy of his work at the Museum.

-View a full programme and read biographies of the scientists and specialists attending Woodward150.
+View a full programme and read biographies of the Woodward150 speakers.

 Woodward worked at the Museum for more than 40 years, studying specimens, publishing research and producing a four-part catalogue of fossil fishes.
 Find out more about the life of this dedicated palaeontologist.